hmcts/artifactory-role/README.md

 Testing
 =======

 To test SELinux and disk changes, you can copy `molecule.yml-vagrant` over `molecule.yml` and perform your tests.
+This can probably be done using flags inline too.

 It will only work if you have Vagrant and libvirt set up correctly.